TimWatervoort/sceptre-names/README.md

-# Example
+# Pharaoh's Sceptre
-An example greeter plugin
+A simple plugin to change the values of the Pharaoh's Sceptre teleport submenu to readable ones.